Insurers “only playing at the digital game”

-- Insurers globally are failing to engage with digital customers
+- Insurers failing to engage with digital customers

-Conducted in July 2013 with participants from more than 100 insurance companies globally, the survey highlights slow digital uptake in the insurance industry right across the globe, with each of the regions having different inhibitors of digital growth.
+While the survey highlights that digital uptake is slow in the insurance industry across the globe, each of the regions has different inhibitors of digital growth.
 While legacy technology constraints impede the Americas, Europe struggles with slow pace of delivery and Asia-Pacific is more concerned about regulatory restrictions.

 Disconnect between ambition and level of investment

 Insurance companies globally have short-term ambitions when it comes to digital.
 Fifty-seven percent, of survey respondents say that they intend to have a regularly updated digital business case and 78% aim to have an organizational structure to support their digital strategy within the next three years.

 Currently, however, almost 80% of survey respondents do not see themselves as digital leaders, believing instead that they “only play the digital game” or are “still learning to use digital capabilities for a competitive advantage.”
 More than two-thirds of insurers globally feel that they have delivered some quick, easy wins but that has not been accompanied by a long-term strategy to realize their ambitious digital objectives.

 Sixty-eight percent of respondents globally spend less than 10% of their business and IT development budget on digital.
 A significant number of Asia-Pacific respondents did not know current levels of digital development spend: 79% versus 40% globally.
 Such lack of clarity is mirrored in their view of expected future spend: 58% anticipate an increase over the next year, compared to 80% globally.